mattjh1/psi-map/ROADMAP.md

 ## 🚧 In Progress

 - **Test Coverage**: Increase unit and integration test coverage across the application to ensure stability and reliability.
+- **Performance Optimizations**: Refactoring critical components to support performance-sensitive configuration (e.g., `hugeParam`, `rangeValCopy`).
+This work involves significant architectural changes and has temporarily invalidated existing tests, which are being updated alongside the refactor.

 ## 🗓️ Planned